Daniel Hale Williams

-Daniel Hale Williams (January 18, 1856 – August 4, 1931) was an African-American surgeon who founded Provident Hospital in 1891.
-It was the first non-segregated hospital in the United States.
-Provident also had an associated nursing school for African Americans.
+Daniel Hale Williams (January 18, 1856 – August 4, 1931) was an American surgeon and hospital founder.
+He founded Provident Hospital in 1891, which was the first non-segregated hospital in the United States.
+He is known for being the first to ever perform a successful open-heart surgery, although it was surgery on the pericardium, not the heart itself.

-He has been credited with the first successful heart surgery, however others had performed the procedure before him.

 In 1913, Williams was elected as the only African-American charter member of the American College of Surgeons.

 Biography

 Early life and education

-Williams was born in 1856 and raised in the city of Hollidaysburg, Pennsylvania.
-His father, Daniel Hale Williams Jr., was the son of a Scots-Irish woman and a black barber.
-His mother, Sarah Price, was African-American.
+Williams was born on January 18, 1856, and raised in the city of Hollidaysburg, Pennsylvania.
+His father, Daniel Williams Jr., was the son of a Scots-Irish woman and a black barber.
+His mother, Sarah Price, was black American.
+His Williams family great grandfather was listed in the 1790 U. S. census for Philadelphia City, as 'other free,' a designation that included black Americans.

-The fifth child born, Williams lived with his parents, a brother and five sisters.
+The fifth born child, Williams lived with his parents, a brother and five sisters.
 His family eventually moved to Annapolis, Maryland.
 Shortly after when Williams was nine, his father died of tuberculosis.
 Williams' mother realized she could not manage the entire family and sent some of the children to live with relatives.
 Williams was apprenticed to a shoemaker in Baltimore, Maryland but ran away to join his mother, who had moved to Rockford, Illinois.
 He later moved to Edgerton, Wisconsin, where he joined his sister and opened his own barber shop.
 After moving to nearby Janesville, Wisconsin, Williams became fascinated by the work of a local physician and decided to follow his path.